·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 When these three stack up, churn tends to be "too late by the time you notice."
 That's exactly why you need the habit of looking at the breakdown, not the totals.

-Bottom line: Surface the quiet drift in three directions — track repeat-customer revenue separately over time, pull out the at-risk customers, and catch payment failures.
+Bottom line: Surface the drift in three directions — track repeat-customer revenue separately over time, pull out the at-risk customers, and catch payment failures.

 Move 1: Track repeat-customer revenue separately, over time